 Here’s why: Frequent travelers who aren’t interested in juggling complicated travel rewards will appreciate the flexible, easily redeemable rewards.

 With the Capital One® Venture® Rewards Credit Card, you’ll earn two miles for every $1 you spend on purchases.
-You can easily redeem these online for an account credit in the amount of your travel purchases.
+You can easily redeem your miles online for an account credit in the amount of your travel purchases.

 Those no-fuss rewards can add up.
-And the sign-up bonus stacks up pretty well against the best sign-up bonuses out there: 50,000 miles when you spend $3,000 on purchases within the first 3 months of opening your account, worth $500 in travel.
+And the sign-up bonus stacks up pretty well against the best sign-up bonuses out there: 50,000 miles when you spend $3,000 on purchases within the first 3 months of opening your account.

-One potential drawback is the annual fee of $0 intro, $95 after first year.
+One potential drawback is the annual fee of $95.
 Weigh that against your travel spending and potential rewards to see if it’s worth the extra cost.
 There are other options out there if you’re looking for a travel card with no annual fee.

 Keep reading to learn how to maximize the Capital One® Venture® Rewards Credit Card.